roman-milk/roman-milk.github.io/pollys-past.md

  "I love it baby and I'm going to miss it."

  "How did they take it?"
-Report_Story #2